Source file src/cmd/compile/internal/ssa/value.go

 509 }

-513 // RegTmp returns the temporary register assigned to v, in cmd/internal/obj/$ARCH numbering.
+511 // Reg0 returns the register assigned to the first output of v, in cmd/internal/obj/$ARCH numbering.

 518 }